SleepyStew/GPTConnect/README.md

 # GPTConnect

 GPTConnect is a Python 🐍 package that simplifies the use of the new functions feature of ChatGPT by OpenAI.
-It provides an easy-to-use framework for creating, defining and interacting with GPT functions, making your development process smoother and more efficient.
+It provides an easy-to-use framework for creating and interacting with GPT functions, making your development process smoother and more efficient.

 Make sure to star this project if you find it useful! ✨